google/go-flow-levee/README.md

 See [configuration/](configuration/README.md) for configuration details.

-### False positives
+## Reporting bugs

 Static taint propagation analysis is a hard problem.
 In fact, it is [undecidable](https://en.wikipedia.org/wiki/Rice%27s_theorem).
 Concretely, this means two things:
 * False negatives: the analyzer may fail to recognize that a piece of code is unsafe.
 * False positives: the analyzer may incorrectly claim that a safe piece of code is unsafe.
 Since our aim is to avoid credentials leaks, we care more deeply about false negatives.
-If you discover unsafe code that the analyzer is not recognizing as unsafe, please file a bug [here](http://www.google.com).
+If you discover unsafe code that the analyzer is not recognizing as unsafe, please open an issue [here](https://github.com/google/go-flow-levee/issues?template=false-negatives).
 We still care about false positives though, since in general they will waste someone's time.
-If the analyzer
+If the analyzer produces a report for code that you consider to be safe, please open an issue [here](https://github.com/google/go-flow-levee/issues?template=false-positives).

+For general bug reports (e.g. crashes), please open an issue [here](https://github.com/google/go-flow-levee/issues?template=bug-report).

 ### Debugging